AbstractEvent

 setArgument

-Add argument to event.
-It will use a setter method if one exists.
-The setters have the signature:
+It will use a pre-processing method if one exists.
+The method has the signature:

-set<ArgumentName>($value): mixed
+onSet<ArgumentName>($value): mixed

 where: